derekchiang/thunder-docs/source/tutorials/build_dapp_on_thunder.md

 If you look at your balance, you should see that you have `1000000` tokens already.
 We will get to the reason why later.
 For now, let's try sending the tokens to someone else.
 Since this is a local blockchain, we don't really have other people to send to.
 Fortunately it's easy enough to create a new address on a blockchain, so let's do just that:

-- Click the fox icon in your browser.
+- Click the MetaMask icon in your browser.
 - Click the accounts button, which is the first button in the upper right corner.
 - Click "Create Account".